conniejhe/Surface-Cutting/Examples/Example.md

-Below is a step-by-step procedure demonstrating how to use the surface tracking and cutting features to extract a custom region of a brain surface.
-Compile and load the 'SurfaceTracker-ManualSelection' and 'SurfaceCut-BoundaryFill' plugins beforehand.
+Below is a step-by-step procedure demonstrating how to use the surface tracking and cutting features to extract a custom region of a brain surface. **Make sure to compile and load the 'SurfaceTracker-ManualSelection' and 'SurfaceCut-BoundaryFill' plugins beforehand, using these [instructions](https://github.com/conniejhe/Surface-Cutting/blob/master/README.md#compiling-and-loading-custom-plugins).**

 This example uses the byu file named 'example_surface.byu'.